Joshua Plotnik, Ph.D.

 Matthew Rudolph

 He received a B.S. in Biology from UCF in 2017.
-His M.A. project will be focused on elephant olfaction as it relates to comparative cognitive research and applies to Human Elephant Conflict.
+His M.A. project was focused on elephant olfaction as it relates to social learning.
+His Ph.D. work is focused on elephant olfaction and implementing novel human-elephant conflict mitigation techniques.

 E-mail: mrudolph@gradcenter.cuny.edu